luan782/zimtohrli/README.md

 2. **Physiological Modeling**: The filtered signals undergo several transformations inspired by auditory physiology:
-   - A resonator model simulating the mechanical response of the ear drum and middle ear structures, implemented as a linear 32-point IIR filter with physiologically-motivated coefficients
+   - A resonator model simulating the mechanical response of the ear drum and middle ear structures, implemented as a linear 32-point FIR filter with physiologically-motivated coefficients
-   - A second 32-point IIR filter for modeling direct absorption of sound, e.g., through skull.
+   - A second 32-point FIR filter for modeling direct absorption of sound, e.g., through skull.
    - Loudness transformation using a logarithmic function with frequency-dependent gains inspired by equal-loudness contours